-As part of obtaining reasonable assurance about whether the City of Campbellsburg, Kentucky's financial statements are free from material misstatement, we have performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit, and, accordingly, we do not express such an opinion.
-The results of our tests disclosed the following instance of noncompliance or other matters that is required to be reported under Government Auditing Standards: 2020 - 03.
+As part of obtaining reasonable assurance about whether the City of Campbellsburg, Kentucky's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+However, providing an opinion on compliance with those provisions was not an objective of our audit, and, accordingly, we did not express such an opinion.